Physical Activity for Children at Little Scholars

 Did you know only about a quarter of Australian children aged 0-4 years regularly participate in organised sport and physical activity?

-We all know regular exercise is important for maintaining good health, but we believe it’s even more important for little ones, not only for their health right now, but their optimal physical, emotional and brain development, and to form lifelong good habits for physical activity!
+At Little Scholars, we know physical activity for children is vital — not just for health today, but for optimal physical, emotional, and brain development.
+Early movement builds strong bodies, confident minds, and lifelong healthy habits.
 The daily recommendation for children each day for physical activity ranges, so here we’ll break it down by age:

 Infants (Birth to 12 Months)